 - The team can either elect to receive, within 30 days of notification, a refund of 50% of the total payment paid.
 Meaning, should a team have paid 50% of the total registration and then be unable to participate, the team could be refunded 25% of the 50% paid.

 - The team could also elect to credit 100% of the total paid towards the next edition.
 There would be no refund given, but, should a team choose neither to participate nor a 50% refund, it would only be available for the next edition.
 Should a team only have paid 50% to guarantee their team´s spot in the race; the same rule would apply, meaning the entire amount would be credited towards the next edition.

-Should a team withdrawal from the race after March 17, 2018, there will be no refund given.
+Should a team withdrawal from the race after specified date, there will be no refund given.
 A team has the option of finding a replacement member for their team, dependent upon still fulfilling the aforementioned team requirements; however, should the team be unable to acquire a replacement, 75% of the previously paid total will be credited towards the next edition.
 If not used for the next edition, it will be lost.